temporalio/documentation/docs/content/what-is-a-start-to-close-timeout.md

 ### Consequences

-If this timeout is reached the following takes place:
+If this timeout is reached, the following actions occur:

 - An [ActivityTaskTimedOut](/docs/reference/events/#activitytasktimedout) Event is written to the Workflow Execution's mutable state.
-- If there is a Retry Policy that dictates a retry, then the Temporal Cluster schedules another Activity Task.
+- If a Retry Policy dictates a retry, the Temporal Cluster schedules another Activity Task.
   - The attempt count increments by 1 in the Workflow Execution's mutable state.
   - The Start-To-Close Timeout timer is reset.